GoGetCorp/GoGetGoTask/README.md

 * This package will need to be imported into your program
 * You will need to call this function concurrently

-All functions (the named and the anonymous one, calling the function which produces errors) must be called concurrently.
+All functions (the named and the anonymous one, and calling the function which produces errors) must be called concurrently.

-A single GGEvent structure, with a counter initalized to 0 should be sent into the channel ressponsible for receiving GGevents.
-To begin the chain of processing data :)
+A single GGEvent structure, with a counter initalized to 0 should be sent into the channel responsible for receiving GGevents.
+This will begin the chain of processing data :)

 Expected number of files:
 * 1 main.go file containing main + the task functions